-Back home a revision of the English concordant translation had to be done, which was published in kind of an easy to handle pocket book with keyword concordance in appendix in 1944.
-After his death this version was reprinted four times, latest in 1983 as the Concordant Literal Version (CLV).
-After finishing the Greek work with the 1944 edition A.E.
-Knoch and his fellow workers focused on the English concordant translation of the Hebrew/Aramaic Scriptures, publishing a first draft of Genesis and Isaiah end of the fifties resp. beginning of the sixties.
-Meanwhile the Concordant Version of the Old Testament (CVOT) is completed and published in a single volume by the Concordant Publishing Concern in the USA.
+Back home a revision of the English concordant translation was waiting to be done.
+This was published in 1944, as an easy to handle pocket book with a keyword concordance contained in an appendix.
+After A.E.K.’s death in 1965, this version was reprinted four times, the latest in 1983 as the Concordant Literal Version (CLV).
+After finishing the Greek work with the 1944 edition A.E.K. and his fellow workers focused on the English concordant translation of the Hebrew/Aramaic Scriptures, publishing a first draft of Genesis by the end of the fifties and of Isaiah through the beginning of the sixties.
+Subsequently, the Concordant Version of the Old Testament (CVOT) has been completed and published in a single volume by the Concordant Publishing Concern in the USA.